cborrowman/Napco1632ArduinoMonitor/README.md

 ------------------------------------------------------------------------------
-Nothing presented here is guaranteed in any way nor do I intend to imply this could become a reliable life-safety monitoring device.
-All information provided is for entertainment purposes and you should use at your own risk.
+All information provided is for entertainment purposes only and you should use at your own risk.
+Nothing presented here is intended to suggest this could become a reliable life-safety monitoring device.